Penrose-Library/PenroseLibrary-Web/content/pages/faculty_services.md

 ## Copyright @ Whitman

-We’ve put together some [great resources](http://libguides.whitman.edu/copyright_ip) to help you navigate copyright in your academic and personal life, including fair use analysis tools and sample copyright request forms.
+We’ve put together a [guide on copyright](http://libguides.whitman.edu/copyright_ip) to help you navigate copyright in your academic and personal life, including fair use analysis tools and sample copyright request forms.
 The [Whitman College Copyright Policy](https://libguides.whitman.edu/copyright_ip) and procedures for use of copyrighted materials are also available.